spiral-modules/components/README.md

 * Encrypter and Randomizer
 * Container and set of Core contracts (Singletons and Injectors)
 * Memory interface
-* DBAL with Database and Table abstractions and reflections (two way)
+* DBAL with Database partitions, Query builders and schema reflections (bidirectional) - MySQL, PostgresSQL, SQLite, SQLServer
 * ODM engine with inheritance, composition and aggregation
 * Hybrid ORM (DataMapper + ActiveRecord) with potentical to become more clean data mapper
 * Http Dispatcher at top of PSR7 with middlewares and rounting